Are you looking for a smoked corn bread recipe? Your in the right place!

 Table of contents

-You’ll love this recipe because it only takes about half an hour in the smoker and it’s versatile.
-You can have it with soups, as sandwiches, or hot with butter, and it shouldn’t dry out if you stick to this recipe.
+You’ll love this cornbread because it only takes about half an hour to cook it in the smoker and is versatile.
+You can have it with soups, as sandwiches, or hot with butter, and if you stick to this recipe, it shouldn’t dry out.

-There’s nothing extra fancy with the ingredients, most of the ingredients I use for this recipe are already in my pantry and you don’t need to use yeast or any active ingredients as you would with a sourdough.
+The ingredients are nothing extra fancy.
+Most of the ingredients I use for this recipe are already in my pantry, and you don’t need to use yeast or any active ingredients as you would with sourdough.

-I enjoy eating it fresh with butter or any other preserves I’ve got in my pantry.
+I enjoy eating it fresh with butter, beans, or other preserves in my pantry.

 All-Purpose Flour